Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 <a name="gradientVisual"></a>
 ### GradientVisual

-The GradientVisual renders a smooth transition of colors to the control.
+The `GradientVisual` renders a smooth transition of colors to the control.
 NUI supports both, linear and radial gradients.

-The following table lists the supported properties.
+The following table lists the supported properties:

 **Table: GradientVisualProperty properties**